 It’s a dumb question: you use your laptop or desktop and probably a high-speed broadband service you hate paying for, but you just do.

 So, at reBOOT Canada, since 1995, we’ve been trying to perfect a system to serve the under-served.
-About 950,000 families in Ontario alone currently rely on social assistance to get by, and we want to make sure they have access to a personal computer – so they can stay connected, go back to school, look for work, book doctor’s appointments and shorten the time that they need the assistance.
+About 950,000 individual beneficiaries in Ontario alone currently rely on social assistance to get by, and we want to make sure they have access to a personal computer – so they can stay connected, go back to school, look for work, book doctor’s appointments and shorten the time that they need the assistance.

 We take laptops and desktops – some donated, and some purchased – fully test and refurbish them (reBOOT Canada is a Microsoft Third Party Refurbisher), then load them with licensed copies of Windows and Office (thanks to Microsoft’s support of charitable Technology Access Programs).
 Folks fill out and submit their application at www.rebootcanada.ca/restart and in 2 weeks they pick up their fully warrantied, tested and licensed very own computer.
 To make sure the program is sustainable long term, the units have a $195 tax included costs recovery fee, which virtually everyone is cool with – particularly because it means someone else down the road will be able to get a computer too.
 Specs and models vary, but the usual Dells, HP and Lenovo units come through with a minimum i3 processor, 250 HD, 4 gb RAM – enough to get you going.